-- 1. AR 140-10 and this policy prescribe the guidance for the execution of the Army Reserve Command Board Program to include roles and responsibilities for agencies both external and internal to the Office of the Chief of Army Reserve. - 2.
+- 1. AR 140-10 and this policy prescribe the guidance for the execution of the United States Army Reserve Command Board Program to include roles and responsibilities for agencies both external and internal to the Office of the Chief of Army Reserve. - 2.
 HQDA Secretariat convenes centralized USAR COL and LTC Command Boards annually on behalf of the CAR. - a.
 The USAR COL Command Board is a combined board that considers both AGR and Non-AGR COLs for command positions in their respective category (AGR officers for AGR command positions and Non-AGR officers for TPU command positions). - b.
 The USAR LTC Command Board is a combined board that considers both AGR and Non-AGR LTCs for command positions in their respective category (AGR officers for AGR command positions and Non-AGR officers for TPU command positions). - 3.
 The Boards are Opt-in or Opt-out or a combination of both as determined by the CAR and announced in the annual Military Personnel (MILPER) messages.
 Opt-out means that the board will automatically consider all officers who meet established eligibility criteria, as outlined in the MILPER.
 For Opt-out, officers who do not wish to compete for command assignments must withdraw themselves from consideration, as instructed by the MILPER.
-Opt-in means that officers who meet eligibility criteria and who desire to compete for command must apply for consideration as instructed in the MILPER.
+Opt-in means that officers who meet eligibility criteria and who desire to compete for command must complete the application for consideration as instructed in the MILPER.
 Governing (MILPER) Messages will provide specific instructions for officers on how to submit command consideration elections. - 4.
-Board membership is managed in accordance with 10 USC 573, 612, 14102, AR 600-8-29, AR 135-155, DCS, G-1 policy and the approved Membership Matrices for the FY in which the board is being conducted. - 5.
+Board membership is managed in accordance with 10 USC 573, 612, 14102, AR 600-8-29, AR 135-155, DCS, G-1 policy and the approved Membership Matrices for the fiscal year (FY) in which the board is being conducted. - 5.
 The following paragraphs provide specific guidance for the selection of a commander for those commands that have additional or unique requirements. - a.
 Selection for Army Medical Department (AMEDD) command positions.
-Only AMEDD officer may apply for AMEDD command positions.
+Only AMEDD officer (with AMEDD as primary branch) may apply for AMEDD command positions.
 AMEDD officers may only apply for positions requiring their specific branch/ area of concentration (AOC) and ASI or AMEDD immaterial (05A) positions. - b.
-Selection for AR Soldier Readiness Unit (SRU) (formerly Warrior Transition Battalion) command positions.
+Selection for Soldier Readiness Unit (SRU) (formerly Warrior Transition Battalion) command positions.
 While this policy includes USAR SRU command positions, there is an extended process to determine a suitable selectee.
-Only officers who indicate during the application process that they are willing to serve on a 2-year active duty tour are eligible for consideration.
-Officers must be fully deployable under the conditions required in Tour of Duty (TOD). - 6.
-The following paragraphs provide specific guidance for the selection of commanders for specific command positions not managed completely by this policy. - a.
+Only officers who indicate during the application process that they are willing to serve on a 2-year active-duty tour are eligible for consideration.
+Officers must be fully deployable under the conditions required in Tour of Duty (TOD).
+TPU officers selected for SRU are exempt from transferring to the IRR to accept the TOD. - 6.
+The following paragraphs provide specific guidance for the selection of commanders for specific command positions not managed completely by this policy.

+- a.
 Selection for Judge Advocate General's Corps command positions.
-The Judge Advocate General (TJAG) conducts boards and approves assignment of Judge Advocate b.
+The Judge Advocate General (TJAG) conducts boards and approves assignment of Judge Advocate General Corps (JAGC) officers to JAGC Legal Service Office (LSO) COL and LTC command positions. - b.
 Selection for Army Acquisition Corps (AAC) command positions.
 Headquarters Department of the Army (HQDA) Acquisition Corps manages USAR AAC positions and fills command positions via the AAC centralized selection process.
 MSCs with AAC command positions will coordinate directly with the HRC AAC manager for fill of their positions.
 Army Reserve AAC officers may also apply for USAR COL and LTC command positions within their Basic Branch or Branch Immaterial positions.